RafiKurlansik/project_test/README.md

 ### Local Development

 1. Make any changes to `my_package`
-1. Build the wheel

-   `python setup.py bdist_wheel`

-1. Commit the built package to github
+1. Push changes to Github

 ### On Databricks

-This is all done in the file `scripts/test`.
+Run the file `scripts/test`.

-1. use `wget` to pull the package onto the driver
-1. use `dbutils.mv` it from driver to dbfs
-1. pip install from dbfs